aeternity/protocol/channels/ON-CHAIN.md

 - `initiator`: public key/address of the initiating peer
 - `responder`: public key/address of the responding peer
-- `initiator_amount`: unsigned amount of tokens the initiator commits to the channel
+- `initiator_amount`: unsigned amount of coins the initiator commits to the channel
-- `responder_amount`: unsigned amount of tokens the responder commits to the channel
+- `responder_amount`: unsigned amount of coins the responder commits to the channel
-- `lock_period`: minimal block height interval between a channel_close_solo/last channel_slash transaction and the channel_settle transaction
-- `ttl`
-- `fee`
+- `lock_period`: period for disputes after solo operations
 - `delegates`: a list of delegate addresses.
 The delegates play a role in the solo closing sequence: except for the participants of the channel, they are the only ones that can provide a slash transaction.
 - `state_hash`: the root hash of the channel state tree; This is not validated, just kept in the channel's object
+- `ttl`: blockheight target until this transaction can be included
-- `nonce`
+- `fee`: transaction fee
+- `nonce`: `initiator`'s account nonce

+The length of the `lock_period` is a trade-off between responsiveness, e.g. how fast solo operations can be committed, and security.
+Choosing a `lock_period` that gives participants enough time to react to potential malicious solo operations is crucial.

 The `ttl` is in absolute chain height.
 The involved parties will want to set the `ttl` to a value quite a bit larger than the present chain height, to avoid